✓ Grade Calculators • Free Tool

 Weighted Grade Calculator: Turn Your Syllabus Into Your Actual Grade

-Your syllabus says homework is worth 20%, quizzes are 30%, and the final Exam is 50%.
-You are sitting at a 95 in homework, an 88 in quizzes, and you are trying to figure out where that puts you before the final.
-That is a weighted average, and it differs from simply adding up your scores and dividing by three.
+Your syllabus says homework is worth 20%, quizzes are 30%, and the final exam is 50%.
+You’re sitting at a 95 in homework, an 88 in quizzes, and you’re trying to figure out where that puts you before the final.
+That’s a weighted average, and it’s different from just adding up your scores and dividing by three.
+This Weighted Grade Calculator supports and handles both formats professors use.

+Enter your categories, enter your scores, and it calculates your weighted grade along with your letter grade and GPA.
 If your professor drops your lowest quiz or lowest homework assignment, the calculator handles that too.
-Add all your scores, set the drop count, and it automatically determines which ones to drop.
+Add all your scores, set the drop count, and it figures out which ones to drop automatically.

 Weighted Grade Calculator